 Something unexpected can catch you anytime like the user mentioned in the question.
 Accidental deletion of WhatsApp photos or other data are normal.
 If you have a backup of your data on iTunes or iCloud you may not have to bother about data loss.
 The only thing that will bother you in such a situation is how to selectively restore data from iTunes or iCloud backup.
 This is because of the known fact that iCloud or iTunes will over write all your current data with the backup file once you restore the whole backup, and they don't allow you to restore data selectively.
 Although iCloud allows you to restore only WhatsApp data, the other types of data cannot be restored separately.

-Here comes the tool, iMyFone D-Port Pro, which can powerfully restore only the WhatsApp data back to your device from an iTunes or iCloud backup without overwriting any other data.
+Here comes the tool, iMyFone iTransor, which can powerfully restore only the WhatsApp data back to your device from an iTunes or iCloud backup without overwriting any other data.
 With this renowned software you can restore data both selectively and completely, depending on your needs.
-Another amazing flexibility that this software offers is it enables to the users to preview the data selectively prior to restoring it to their device. iMyFone D-Port Pro is extremely user friendly and supports flexible backup and restore of over 20+ data types.
+Another amazing flexibility that this software offers is it enables to the users to preview the data selectively prior to restoring it to their device. iMyFone iTransor is extremely user friendly and supports flexible backup and restore of over 20+ data types.

 Let's now understand how to selectively restore WhatsApp data from iTunes or iCloud Backup.

-Step 1 – Get the official iMyFone D-Port Pro software and install it on your computer.
+Step 1 – Get the official iMyFone iTransor software and install it on your computer.
 Launch the software post installation and meanwhile, connect your iPhone to your computer using a USB cable.

 Step 2 – From the home screen of the software, hit on "Restore Backup to Device" tab from the left menu panel.
 A list of all the backup files will load up on your screen, select the preferred iTunes backup from which you wish to selectively restore deleted WhatsApp Photos and hit "Next".
-If you want to restore from iCloud backup, you can choose "Download iCloud Backup" and download the iCloud backup first.
+If you want to restore from iCloud backup, you can choose "Log in" your iCloud account and download the iCloud backup first.

 Step 3 – Now, you are required to hit on "Restore Partial Backup" to restore data selectively.
-Then select the data type that you wish to restore, i.e. "Whatsapp" and hit "Next".
-The software will now start analyzing your backup file and stack up the data for your preview on the next interface window.
-Now the program only supports to restore WhatsApp, Messages, WeChat separately, and more data types will be supported in the next version.
+Then select the data type that you wish to restore, i.e. "WhatsApp" and hit the way you prefer to restore.
+Choose "Preview & Restore" to continue.

 Step 4 – Lastly, after previewing your data, hit on the "Restore" button at the bottom right corner to initiate the restoration process.